mrduhart/mrduhart-posts/_drafts/take that job.md

 Son firmes sin ser arbitrarias.
 Escuchan y toman en cuenta la opinión de todos, por lo que defienden el interés común del grupo más allá de su percepción individual.

-A la vez que se preocupan sin mostrarlo por convertirse en la líder de testing que critique el trabajo de todos y tenga que aguantar al developer escandaloso e idiota.

-They will set up team meetings to
+They will set up team meetings to gather everyone around to have a good time and laugh together.

 None of this is or should be exclusive to women, but my experience has shown me that they are far more willing to pay attention to all this and, as such, we should all learn from them and go on and do more of it.